Last updated December 11th, 2024.

 My colleagues and I have published a number of papers on the theme of automatically generating compilers from formal models of hardware.
 For a full list, please see my CV.

 FPGA Technology Mapping Using Sketch-Guided Program Synthesis.
-To appear at ASPLOS 2024.
+ASPLOS 2024.
 Arxiv link.
 Gus Henry Smith, Ben Kushigian, Vishal Canumalla, Andrew Cheung, Steven Lyubomirsky, Sorawee Porncharoenwase, René Just, and Zachary Tatlock.
 (The Lakeroad paper.)

 Application-Level Validation of Accelerator Designs Using a Formal Software/Hardware Interface.
 TODAES 2023.
 Arxiv link.
 Bo-Yuan Huang, Steven Lyubomirsky, Yi Li, Mike He, Gus Henry Smith, Thierry Tambe, Akash Gaonkar, Vishal Canumalla, Gu-Yeon Wei, Aarti Gupta, Zachary Tatlock, Sharad Malik.
 (The 3LA paper.)